SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - **Layout Changes**: The form inputs, titles, and buttons will all get a facelift to follow new alignment rules.

 The initiative itself has a relatively quick turnaround—**1 week** (as exports API migration is pending from the last initiative I will work on this for a week and then get back to exports API migration) to get through everything, including design doc writing, dev work, testing, and release!

+## 🔹 CI-CD ⛙ (17th Oct 2024)
+Today marked my first production deployment for the Fyle web app! 🎉 In addition to deploying the web app, I also managed the deployments for our Outlook and Chrome extensions.
+Balancing this new responsibility with my regular tasks has been quite exciting.

+In addition, I've taken the initiative to standardize our frontend deployment schedule.
+It's turning out to be a rewarding challenge (to get people to cherry-pick and test their changes before noon) but it has some fun to it! 😄